 Note: If you're using the new Gutenberg editor, click on the published date on the right to make changes.

-WARNING: Be aware that WordPress will remove the post from public viewing until the scheduled date and time occurs (even if it was previously published).
+WARNING: Be aware that WordPress will remove the post from public viewing until the scheduled date and time occurs (even if previously published).

-This means that if you scheduled the post for publishing tomorrow morning, it will not be available on your blog until that time.
+This means that if you scheduled the post for publishing tomorrow morning, it would not be available on your blog until that time.
 This could negatively affect search engines if they happen to crawl your article during the period that it’s not available.
-It could also anger a few of your readers who click onto that blog post.
+It could also anger a few of your readers who click on that blog post.

 A few strategies to help:

 1: Make a note that tells readers that the post has been updated and republished.